belyaev-mikhail/onwards-coroutines-presentation/presentation.md

     - In a separate thread
     - In a scheduled executor
     - etc.
-- Please refer to the paper text for details
+- Please refer to the paper for details

 # Design evaluation